Degrees, Majors, and Minors

 A bachelor’s degree student who was undeclared at the time of admission must declare his or her major before he or she earns a maximum of 75 credits inclusive of awarded transfer credits and credits earned at the College of Professional Studies.
 Failure to declare a major may result in a block on the student’s record, preventing future course enrollment.

-To declare an undergraduate major, a student must consult with his or her academic advisor before completing the appropriate form.
+To declare an undergraduate major, a student must consult with his or her career and academic coach before completing the appropriate form.
 The student is responsible for meeting all admission requirements for the intended program.

 Previous transfer credit awards are subject to change as a result of a major declaration.
 Students on financial aid are responsible for understanding the impact that results from a major declaration.